 Printables is a feature that makes it easier for millions of 3D Warehouse users to create, share, and print STL files.
 It’s built directly into 3D Warehouse, so there’s no need to download any additional plugins.
 Simply upload your SketchUp model to the 3D Warehouse, make it public, checkmark it Printable.
 From there, 3D Warehouse will hand your model off to Materialise’s Cloud Services which will analyze your model and automatically fix some of the most common issues that are known to hamper 3D Printing workflows.

 All models and collections in the 3D Warehouse come with a great set of statistics.
-These data include information such as total downloads, Likes, file size (models only), polygons (model only), number of materials (models only), upload date, and last-modified date.
+These data include information such as total downloads, Likes, file size (models only), polygons (model only), number of materials (models only), and last-modified date.
 To view an interactive graph with download statistics, go to a model or collection’s details page, then click the Download button on the right side of the screen.
 The model thumbnail will be replaced with a download graph that shows the number of downloads over time.

 The best way to look at a 3D is in 3D, of course.
 So when you look at a model’s details page in the 3D Warehouse, click the icon in the right pane that looks like SketchUp’s Orbit tool: